migapipo/Robot/README.md

-# Code.Robot CLI Application
+## Robot CLI Application

+This Robot application is a CLI application, which can be used to parse commands and display the result.

-## Introductions
+### Introductions
 A robot can receive commands and move forwards or backwards, and turn left or right.
-This is a CLI application can receive a string of commands and will output the robot's distance from it's starting point.
+The robot can receive a string of commands and will output the robot's distance from it's starting point.

+### Requirements

+* JDK1.8
+* IDE
+* JUnit4 (for running the unit test)

+### Contents

+This zip file contains the source code of this application:

+    /README.md - this file
+    /Code - main function code to implement the application /Test - the unit test using JUnit4 library

+## Background
                N
                |
                |